 Board or State Association

 Address City State Zip

-Notice of Requ est for Mediation
+Notice of Reque est for Mediation

-In the matter of VS
+In the matter of Complainant VS Respondent

-Complainant Respondent

-Committee of the Board has been received.
-A copy of the disp ute is enclosed.
-If you wis matter by the Professional Standards h to participate in the mediation process fice at the address shown on this form by
+Committee of the Board has bee n received.
+A copy of the dispu te is enclosed.
+If you w is matter by the Professional Stand ish to participate in the mediation proffice at the address shown on this form cess

-Date ment must be signed and da ated by the REALTOR® principal or his/her

-authorized designee.
-If no ppointed date, the case sha ll be referred to the Grievance Committee
+Date authorized designee.
+If no respon of the Board for determination at se is received from you by the ap dated by the REALTOR® principal or his

-Signature of Professional Standards Administrator
+Signature of Professional St andards Administrator Date